RACI matrix: better overview and better communication

 CAIRO: Almost the standard RACI, only supplemented by "submitted".
 If this value is assigned, participants are deliberately excluded from a task.

-Quickly check out Allegra with our demo installation or download Allegra and install it on your computer.
+Quickly check out Allegra with our demo installation completely anonymously.

-Contact us for a free webinar without any obligation.
+Contact us for a free live demo and consultation without any obligation.